 This is the fourth (text) lesson in the series dealing with Twi pronouns.
 So far, we have looked at Twi pronouns in general, personal pronouns and subject pronouns.
 The present lesson explores the second type of personal pronouns in Twi: the object pronouns.

-In Lesson 6: Personal Pronouns in Twi, we noted that a Twi personal pronoun may take on different forms to show:
+In the lesson on Twi Personal Pronouns, we noted that a Twi personal pronoun may take on different forms to show:

 - Number: whether the personal pronoun refers to a singular entity or plural.

 - Person: whether the personal pronoun is referring to the one who is speaking, the one being spoken to, or a third party.

 - Case: whether the personal pronoun is acting as the subject or object in a sentence.